-Just like with social media and marketing in general, press releases with videos get more and stronger interaction than text-only releases.
+Just like with social media and marketing in general, news releases with videos get more and stronger interaction than text-only releases.
 Like any asset, it’s important to make sure the video content is good quality, ready for reuse, and aligns with the main story.
 This press release from Innodata Inc. is a perfect example as the included video demonstrates how an AI Kitchen Robot works and provides a high-quality piece of content that journalists know will generate traction among their own audience.

-When shouldn’t you write a press release?
+When shouldn’t you write a news release?